 Treatment for roseola

 Treatment for roseola includes:

-- Treat a fever over 38.5 ºC with paracetamol, following dosage instructions for your child’s age and weight.
+- Treat a over 38.5 ºC with paracetamol, following dosage instructions for your child’s age and weight.

 - Offer the child lots of water and drinks.